MedVoice-RMIT-CapStone-2024/MedVoice-FastAPI/README.md

 MedVoice is a Mobile Application that supports coverting Speech to Medical Documentation format in real-time!

 ## *Before you start*
-1. This `README` assumes that your machine is UNIX-based.
-Please find the equivalent commands if you are running on a Windows machine.
+1. This `README` assumes that your machine is Debian-based.
+Please find the equivalent commands if you are running on a Windows machine or other OS.
 2. This `README` assumes that your machine has enough GPU resources to run `nomic-embed-text` Ollama model.
 Please find the equivalent GPU Cloud Instance if your local does not have enough resources.
+3. Make sure that you have turn off your VPN.

 ## Build Instructions